 At the heart of the system is the modular busboard.
 Both passive and active busboards contains the second stage local linear regulators on all 3 rails.

 The active version however also contains 3 high power Obsidian Power Modules to provide the first stage bulk regulation to each rail of each busboard.

-Once your active busboards is supplied with 15V DC power via a Quick-Clip-2 connectors on one of the left hand connectors, You are ready to go!
+Once your Active Busboard is supplied with 15V DC power via a Quick-Clip-2 cable on one of the left hand connectors, You are ready to go!